dazxon/simple-weather-app-v1/README.md

 # simple-weather-app v1.0

-A simple weather App using GeoDB from RapidApi and Weather Api from OpenWeatherMap
+A simple weather App using GeoDB from RapidApi and Weather Api from OpenWeatherMap.org

 ## Demo